iamluc/GloomyTwigDecoratorBundle/README.md

     This decorator lets you define 2 layouts depending if XmlHttpRequest has been used or not.
 Then you can choose which variables to inject into each.
     ``` html+django
-    {% decorate 'gloomy.decorator.xmlhttprequest' with {
+    {% decorate 'xmlhttprequest' with {
         '_controller': 'MyBundle:MyController:MyMethod',
         '_template': 'MyBundle::layout.html.twig',
         '_xmlhttprequest': 'MyBundle::xmlhttprequest.html.twig',